by Dr. Lawrence Wilson

 * Your children should influence their friends when it comes to nutrition, not the other way around.
 If you notice your child comes back with junk food from certain friends, talk briefly to both children about why these foods are not healthful.
 They may taste good in the mouth, but the stomach does not like them at all, as they contain harmful chemicals and lack nutrition.

-* Pack healthy school lunches, or better yet, educate your children at home and avoid the problem of school lunches.
+* Pack healthy school lunches, or much better, educate your children at home and avoid the problem of school lunches.

 * Know that children often trade their food with that of others – most of whom are given junk food, fruit, nuts, and other things that are not very good by their parents.

-* Also, do not buy and do not give your children the many ‘food bars’ that are sold in health food stores and supermarkets.
+* Also, do not buy and do not give your children ‘food bars’ that are sold in health food stores and supermarkets.
 They are almost all much too sweet, terrible food combinations, and should be avoided.
-Most trail mix and granola bars are also mostly sugar or hard to digest and not healthful.

 * Drinks.
 Children and adults should not drink with meals, but many children are dehydrated and need much more water between meals.
-Excellent drinks for children are spring water, up to 4 ounces of raw goat milk or raw cow milk if your child tolerates it.
-Other are a few ounces of carrot juice, or herbal teas.
+Excellent drinks for children are spring water, some bone broth, and most children can have up to 4 ounces of raw goat milk or raw cow milk if they tolerate it.
+Other beverages are a few ounces of carrot juice, or herbal teas.

 Never give your children sugary drinks, such as soda pop, Kool-aid, vitamin drinks that are mostly sugar, sweetened tea, fruit juices, almond, soy or rice milk or other sweet drinks.
 Definitely avoid Gatorade, Recharge and other sports drinks.
-Pasteurized milk is also not a great food for many children.
-However, it is better than soda pop.
+Pasteurized cows milk is also not a good food for many children.

 * Ethnic restaurants often make food from scratch.
 Buffets allow you to see what you eat before you choose.